-The duties of the Ombudsman for the older people involve promoting the realisation of the rights and best interest of the older people.
+The duties of the Ombudsman for older people involve promoting the realisation of the rights and best interest of the older people.
 The Ombudsman monitors and proactively influences legislation and decision-making in the society.
-The Ombudsman for the older people does not have the authority to comment on or resolve issues related to specific individuals.
+The Ombudsman for older people does not have the authority to comment on or resolve issues related to specific individuals.

 - Telephone (switchboard): 029 566 6900